-Paid parental leave (PPL) is an initiative by the government that provides eligible mothers and other primary carers funds to compensate for the drop in income for when they take time off to care for their child.
-So some employees may be entitled to government-funded paid parental leave in New Zealand while they are not at work, and are caring for a new child.
+Paid parental leave (PPL) is an initiative by the Government that provides eligible mothers and other primary carers funds to compensate for the drop in income for when they take time off to care for their child.
+So some employees may be entitled to Government-funded paid parental leave in New Zealand while they are not at work, and are caring for a new child.

-No, employers are not required to offer employees a contractual entitlement to parental leave or parental leave payments.
-Although, Inland Revenue may pay them in addition to anything they may receive from you, and similarly if they are ineligible to receive paid parental leave from you they may still receive some payments from the government.
+No, employers are not required to offer employees a contractual entitlement to additional parental leave or parental leave payments.
+Although, Inland Revenue may pay them in addition to anything they may receive from you, and similarly if they are ineligible to receive paid parental leave from you they may still receive some payments from the Government.

-Parental leave is paid for one continuous period of up to 22 weeks (this was increased from 18 weeks as of 1 July 2018).
+Parental leave is paid for one continuous period of up to 26 weeks (this was increased from 22 weeks as of 1 July 2020).
 While parental leave can be transferred between partners or spouses, whether it is transferred or not, the parental leave payment must be made during one continuous period.

 For further advice call Employsure, day or night, on 0800 675 700.